 Latest Gersnet News

-Towards the end of last season, we launched our Gersnet Podcast and we've been delighted with the response across the community with thousands of views and subscribers already across the various platforms.
-As promised the pod will be available on a regular basis so today we're very happy to bring you our latest episode of 2019.
+In the summer of 2018, we launched the Gersnet Podcast and we've been delighted with the response across the community with thousands of views and subscribers already across the various platforms.
+As promised the pod will be available on a regular basis so today we're very happy to bring you our next live episode.